Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

 -   Learning targets for the course are clearly defined from the outset.
 Every graded assignment is directly tied to at least one standard.
 There is no "busy work" with a standards-based system.
 -   No single assignment will make-or-break your grade.
 You have multiple opportunities to demonstrate fluency in a standard.
 This rewards students that take the time to practice and learn from their mistakes.
 It prioritizes student growth throughout the course of the semester.
 -   Assessments in a standards-based system are much clearer than in a point-based grading system.
-Saying that I've become proficient in data wrangling, joining, and visualizing means more than saying that I earned a 92.5 in my Introduction to Data Science course.
+Saying that I've become proficient in doing X, Y, or Z means more than saying that I earned a 92.5 in my course.
 -   A standards-based grading system makes it easier to monitor your own progress towards a certain grade.
 -   There is no competition and no curve in a standards-based system.
 The only person you are ever compared with is your past self.
 Help each other often and freely.

 ### Standards

 The following table lists all the standards you are evaluated on in this course.
-There are 15 total standards, separated into 4 categories.
+There are 8 total standards, separated into 5 categories.
 Each standard states what conditions must be met to reach each proficiency level.
-There are four proficiency levels for each standard, each requiring more complete understanding of the material.
-These levels are inclusive, meaning to reach the 4th level, "Exceeds Standard" you must also meet all the requirements of level 3, "Meets Standard."
+There are four proficiency levels for each standard, each requiring more complete understanding of the material. **These levels are inclusive, meaning to reach "Exceeds Standard" you must also meet all the requirements of "Meets Standard."**

 You will have multiple opportunities to demonstrate your understanding of each standard.
 Any assignment that is reviewed is an opportunity to increase your proficiency level in a standard.
-In addition to the four levels of proficiency, there is also an extra point available in each standard called "Individual Standard."
+In addition to the levels of proficiency, there is also an extra point available in each standard called "Individual Standard."
 You may fulfill this requirement only on quizzes, but only need to reach the "Meets Standard" criteria on a standard to do so.

 {{% notice info %}}
 You can demonstrate proficiency in any reviewed assignment, **but can only fulfill the "Individual Standard" criteria on a quiz.**